LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 ## Performance Optimizer Panels
 ### Executive Summary Panel

-The Executive Summary Panel, the first panel represented in the Performance Optimizer, is a holistic LOB view of the conversational operation which allows users to:
+The Executive Summary Panel is the first panel displayed in the Performance Optimizer.
+It provides a holistic LOB view of the conversational operation which allows users to:
 * Validate the number of LOBs selected through filter functionality.
-View actual performance for the 4E metrics.
+* View actual performance for the 4E metrics.
 * View trends for each 4E metric based on filtered date range and previous timeframe as compared to the entered date range.
 For example, when selecting 06/01/2020-6/31/2020 (31 days), the numerical trends and trend line reflect the 31 days prior to 06/01/2020-06/31/2020: 05/01/2020-05/31/2020.
 **View trending values such as:**